Horrible Histories at Hampton Court Palace

 Who is this show aimed at?

-This show is aimed at families with children aged between 7 and 14 but can be enjoyed by all ages.
+This show is aimed at families with children aged between 7 and 14.

 Can children watch the show without parental supervision?